-Newcomers are always welcome for public meditation every Tuesday at 7pm and Thursday at 8pm.
+Newcomers are always welcome for public meditation every Tuesday and Wednesday at 7pm and Thursday at 8pm.
 You don’t need to bring anything, and there’s no cost.

 The best night for your first visit is Tuesday, when there’s a 30-minute talk at 7pm by an experienced member of the group, with time for questions, followed by a guided meditation.
 We’re usually finished by 8pm.

 On Thursday night there is a 10-minute talk at 8pm, followed by a guided meditation, which goes for about half an hour.

 We regularly invite teachers from around Australia and overseas to teach meditation and explain Buddha’s teachings.
 See the schedule below for what’s on in the next few months.

 We are happy to welcome Marek Rosinski from Poland to give a series of talks on Buddhism in daily life.